rremer/minecraft-modpack-steampunk/README.md

 #### Recipe and Loot Table Fixes

 Wither skeletons have a much higher chance of dropping a wither skull.
+Removed the recipebook and all popups (toasts) related to new recipes.

 #### Gamerules